Choral symphony: History

 After Liszt, Mahler took on the legacy of Beethoven in his early symphonies, in what Bonds terms "their striving for a utopian finale".
 Towards this end Mahler used a chorus and soloists in the finale of his Second Symphony, the "Resurrection".
 In his Third, he wrote a purely instrumental finale following two vocal movements, and in his Fourth a vocal finale is sung by a solo soprano.
 After writing his Fifth, Sixth and Seventh Symphonies as purely instrumental works, Mahler returned to the vein of "festival-symphonic ceremonial" in his Eighth Symphony, which integrates text throughout the body of the work.
 After Mahler, the choral symphony became a more common genre, taking a number of compositional turns in the process.
 Some composers, such as Britten, Rachmaninoff, Shostakovich and Vaughan Williams, followed symphonic form strictly.
 Others, such as Havergal Brian, Alfred Schnittke and Karol Szymanowski, chose either to expand symphonic form or to use different symphonic structures altogether.

 Throughout the history of the choral symphony, works have been composed for special occasions.
 One of the earliest was Mendelssohn's Lobgesang, commissioned by the city of Leipzig in 1840 to celebrate the 400th anniversary of Johannes Gutenberg's invention of movable type.
 More than a century later, Henryk Górecki's Second Symphony, subtitled "Copernican", was commissioned in 1973 by the Kosciuszko Foundation in New York to celebrate the 500th anniversary of the astronomer Nicolaus Copernicus.
 In between these two works, in 1930, conductor Serge Koussevitzky asked Stravinsky to write the Symphony of Psalms for the 50th anniversary of the Boston Symphony Orchestra and, in 1946, composer Henry Barraud, then head of Radiodiffusion Française, commissioned Darius Milhaud to write his Third Symphony, subtitled "Te Deum", to commemorate the end of World War II.

 In the final years of the 20th century and the early years of the 21st, more such choral symphonies were written.
-Mikis Theodorakis's Symphony No. 4: Of the Chorals Odes was for the 150th anniversary of University of Athens.
+Mikis Theodorakis's Symphony No. 4: Of the Chorals Odes was for the 150th anniversary of the University of Athens.
 Krzysztof Penderecki's Seventh Symphony was for the third millennium of the city of Jerusalem.
 Tan Dun's Symphony 1997: Heaven Earth Mankind commemorated the transfer of sovereignty over Hong Kong that year to the People's Republic of China.
-Philip Glass's Fifth Symphony as one of several pieces commissioned to celebrate the beginning of the 21st century.
+Philip Glass's Fifth Symphony was one of several pieces commissioned to celebrate the beginning of the 21st century.